Skip to main content

-Accessibility statement for Register to Vote
+Accessibility statement for Register to vote

-This statement applies to the Register to Vote service which is designed to be used by all eligible individuals.
+This statement applies to the Register to vote service which is designed to be used by all eligible individuals.
 This service is part of the wider GOV.UK website.
 There’s a separate accessibility statement for the main GOV.UK website.

-Using this service
+Using the service

 • change colours, contrast levels and fonts